ReaSonus Control Panel

 It is also possible to overwrite parameter names.
 Check the Ui tab for this.

 Within ReaSonus it is also possible to manually add a mapping or to edit some settings of the mapping.
-If you want to use this, you have to be in the learn mode.
-More about that in the MIDI Learn tab.
+If you want to use this, do one of teh following:

+• Go into the learn mode.
 In this mode, press the Left Shift and press the Select button of the channel you want to edit.
-The window on the left appears:
+This opens the Plugin Mapping with the current effect and parameter selected.

 The Fields